Shrimp Salad with Tartar Dressing

 Here’s what you’ll need to make it:

-- Mayonnaise – many rich, creamy dressings start with mayo.
-Make sure to use good quality mayo here and not a sweeter variety.
+- Mayonnaise – make sure to use good quality mayo here and not a sweeter variety.

 - Plain Greek yogurt – we love cutting back on some of the mayo by using thick Greek yogurt.
-It brings a delightful tang to the tartar dressing too.
 You can use nonfat Greek yogurt, reduced fat, or full-fat.
-They’ll all work well here.

-- Dill relish – the dill relish brings a briny flavor to the dressing that pairs well with the shrimp and other salad ingredients.
+- Dill relish – the dill relish brings a briny flavor to the dressing that pairs well with the shrimp.

 - Capers – capers are so good with shrimp and absolutely vital to this dressing.
 You can leave them whole or chop them if you want smaller bits.

-- Herbs – we love using fresh herbs in dressings.
-Fresh dill and parsley are necessary parts of this flavor profile, but if you don’t have fresh herbs, you can use dried.
+- Herbs – fresh dill and parsley are necessary parts of this flavor profile, but if you don’t have fresh herbs, you can use dried.
 The general rule of thumb is to use one-third the amount of dried herbs for the fresh herbs listed in a recipe.
 In other words, if a recipe calls for 1 tablespoon of fresh dill, you can substitute that for 1 teaspoon (1 tsp = ⅓ Tbsp) of dried dill.

-- White vinegar – we like the simplicity of white vinegar here instead of another vinegar.
+- White vinegar – we like the simplicity of white vinegar.
 If you don’t have this, you can use lemon juice instead.

-- Water or milk – because this is a dressing instead of a dip, we like to thin it out a bit with water or milk.
-The exact amount will be determined by how thin or thick you want your dressing.
+- Water or milk – we like to thin this dressing out a bit with water or milk.

-- Salt and pepper – adding salt to this dressing is optional and will depend on your personal preferences and the salt level of the other ingredients you’ve added.
+- Salt and pepper – adding salt to this dressing is optional and will depend on your personal preferences.
 Be sure to taste the dressing before adding more salt.
-We do recommend adding cracked black pepper, though.
-Black pepper is so good in creamy dressings.
+We do recommend adding cracked black pepper.

 Crispy Panko Topping